BuddyForms/BuddyForms/readme.txt

 ---

 <h4>A Form Builder For The Next Generation.</h4>
 BuddyForms uses the common structure of a form to receive, collect, process and publish user submitted content.
 From gathering content to publishing it – BuddyForms takes care of the whole process with an intelligent easy to use system.
 Its the perfect choice from smaller sites to large communities.
 Create intelligent - contact - registration and post forms.
 No other Form Builder needed.
-Use one Form Builder to create all the form needed on your site will save resources and boost your site performance.
+Use one Form Builder to create all the forms needed on your site will save resources and boost your site performance.

 ---

 > #### Typical Use-Cases that our users create with BuddyForms
 > * Blog posts – Follow your editorial schedule and keep your blog up-to-date by collecting content from different authors
+> * Online Directories – Crowdsource categorized data from your community
 > * Showcase – Present your recent work or let clients showcase their use-cases built with your product or tool
-> * News Magazines – Create single articles through collabarotive writing among a team of editors
+> * News Magazines – Create single articles through collaborative writing among a team of editors
 > * How-to’s – Gather a learning community around you, let users share their knowledge and engage discussions on your site
-> * Online directories – Crowdsource categorized data from your community
 > * Marketplace – Sell and purchase products from different vendors and list all the product features